2023 International Series Oman purse, winner’s share, prize money payout

 The 2023 International Series Oman purse is set for $2 million, with the winner's share coming in at $360,000 -- not the standard 18 percent payout according to the Asian Tour's prize money distribution chart.

-The International Series Oman field is headed by Sergio Garcia, Brooks Koepka, Mito Pereira and more of the world's best players.
+The International Series Oman field is headed by Sergio Garcia, Brooks Koepka, Mito Pereira and more of the Asian Tour's best players and LIV Golf players.

 The 120-player field is the first International Series event on the Asian Tour schedule and is the second event of the 2023 season.